 If a colostomy is not required, your surgeon will sew the two loose ends of the colon together using one of a number of techniques.

 After your surgeon has completed the procedure, he or she will insert one or two drains to collect fluid that may accumulate around the surgery site, close the wound with sutures or staples, and cover it with bandages.
 If a colostomy was performed, an ostomy bag will be attached to the opening in your abdomen.

 Risks and Benefits

-In a colonoscopy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate intervention for you.
+In a colon resection, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it is the most appropriate treatment choice for you.